-2016 City of Fremantle T.A.G.
-Hungerford Award
+In 2024 the City of Fremantle Hungerford Award will celebrate its 33rd year.

 T.A.G.
 Hungerford was widely admired as a quintessential Western Australian writer and identity.
 He was a major contributor in helping us define our sense of self and place in a rapidly changing world.
 His first collection of short stories was published in 1976 by Fremantle Press.
 In 1987 T.A.G.
 Hungerford was made a member of the Order of Australia.
 In 2002 he was the recipient of the Patrick White Award and in 2004 he was declared a Western Australian State Living Treasure.
 He was always a great supporter of new and emerging writers and was proud to have the award named for him.
-A collector’s edition of Stories from Suburban Road will be released in March 2016.
+A collector’s edition of Stories from Suburban Road was released in March 2016.